-When fall officially rolls in, we are quick to get to our pumpkin routines!
+The first sign of fall means it's pumpkin season.
 We are also huge fans of making keto pancakes for breakfast.
-These pancakes are extra special with plenty of pumpkin puree and pumpkin pie spice.
-Naturally gluten free, nut free, low carb, and can be made with a few simple swaps for dairy free as well.
+These pancakes are extra special with plenty of real pumpkin puree and warming pumpkin pie spice.

 - Vanilla extract

-- For Serving: Sugar free maple syrup & butter, or load up the toppings like chocolate chips, nuts, or whipped cream!
+- For serving - Sugar free maple syrup & butter, or load up the toppings like sugar-free chocolate chips, nuts, or whipped cream.

-Preheat your cast iron skillet or griddle over medium heat.
+- Preheat a griddle or cast iron skillet over medium heat.

-In a medium bowl, whisk together melted butter and sweetener.
+In a medium mixing bowl, whisk together melted butter and sweetener.

 Followed by the pumpkin puree, and vanilla extract.
 Mix to combine, then whisk in the eggs one by one.